Cellular Boosters for Mobile Data Performance

-Boosters are a popular (and pricey) option to get a better cellular signal for stabilizing cellular signals.
-They are particularly effective for phone calls and texting applications, and are frequently promoted for mobile internet cellular based connections.
+Cellular boosters are a popular (and pricey) option to get a better cellular signal.
+They are particularly effective for phone calls and texting applications.

-There are many trade-offs however when it comes to a cellular data connection using a booster.
-Are they the right choice for cellular data performance, and more important - for your mobile internet arsenal?
+Are they the right choice for cellular data performance & coverage, and more important - for your mobile RV or boat internet arsenal?

 One of the problems with cellular-based internet is that your data performance can vary greatly depending on many different factors: